-The two were soon walking towards the airport.
+The three were soon making towards the airport.
 Annalise could see passengers streaming in and out of the terminals.
-The two sat on a bench nearby and waited.
+They sat on a bench nearby, her in between the other two, and waited.

 The thought frightened as well as gladdened her heart—while she was glad that he would be happy, she was also frightened that she might just have lost him for good.

 ’Only Time will tell,’ a small, positive voice inside her head whispered.